Pivotal Tracker Help

 How much does a Pivotal Tracker subscription cost?

 There are a number of different subscription plans available.
 Most are listed on our Pricing page.
-There are larger plans listed on the Plans & Billing page for your account.
-To get to this page, click on the Accounts link, located in the dropdown menu accessed from your name in the upper-right corner.
-Select MANAGE ACCOUNT for the account whose Plans & Billing page you want to visit.
+There are larger plans listed on the Plans & Billing page for a Tracker account you own or are an admin for.
+To get to this page, click Accounts under your username at the top right of Tracker, then click Manage Account.

 If you signed up for Tracker before being invited to a project in your company's account, even if you do not have any projects in your personal account, you will still see notifications that the free trial is ending.
-If you find any projects you are using are in read-only mode after the free trial expires, you either need to make any collaborators other than yourself Viewers so those projects fit within the free plan limits, pay for the account the projects are in, or move those projects to the paid company account.
+If you find any projects you are using are in read-only mode after the free trial expires, you either need to pay for the account the projects are in, move those projects to a paid company account, or make sure you your usage fits within the free plan limits.

 What happens after the end of the free trial?

-If you do not upgrade your account to one of the paid plans, it will automatically transition to the free individual plan, which allows up to 5 private projects, 200MB of file storage, and no collaborators.
-If your usage exceeds the limits of the free plan, your projects will become read only until you either upgrade to a plan that supports your level of use, or lower the number of active private projects, collaborators, and file attachments.
+If you do not upgrade your account to one of the paid plans, it will automatically transition to the free plan.
+If your usage exceeds the limits of the free plan, your projects will become read only until you either upgrade to a plan that supports your level of use, or lower the number of active private projects, collaborators, and/or file attachments.

 Yes!
-Paid plans are required only in order to create private projects with collaborators other than yourself, or if you require more than 5 private projects.
-Pivotal Tracker is free for individual use (with some limitations, see below), free to participate in other users' projects, free for public projects, and free for qualified non-profits and educators.
+Paid (or sponsored) plans are required only in order to create private projects that don't fit within free plan limits, free to participate in other users' projects, free for public projects, and free for qualified nonprofits and educators.

-- Non-profits and educators: We provide free accounts for qualified non-profit organizations, as well as educators at academic institutions, by request (see below).
+Nonprofits and educators: We provide sponsored (free) accounts for qualified nonprofit organizations, as well as for educators at academic institutions, by request (see below).

 - If you haven't already, sign up for Pivotal Tracker.

-- At the bottom of the account's Plans and Billing page, under the plans list, click the link under the section titled 'Free plans for non-profits and academic institutions'.
+- At the bottom of the account's Plans & Billing page, under the plans list, click the "this form" link under the section titled Qualified non-profits and academic institutions.
 This will take you to a request form.

 - You'll receive an email when we process your request, typically within 5 to 7 business days.

 We encourage the use of Tracker to help with your studies, and have a number of options available.
-If you do not require privacy for you projects, you can make your Tracker projects public - these are free, with unlimited collaborators.
-Private projects are also free, but with no collaborators other than yourself.
-If you prefer that your projects be private, and are working with other students, please ask your professor or school to request a special academic plan (see above).
+If you do not require privacy for you projects, you can make your Tracker projects public, which are free with unlimited collaborators.
+If you need private projects that won't fit within free plan limits, please ask your professor or school to request a special academic plan (see above).
+Your student projects can then be included under the academic account.

-What is the difference between community and priority email support?
+What is the difference between Startup and Pro Plan email support?

 Can I get a refund?